cosmos/sdk-tutorials/feegrant/index.md

 simd version
 ```

-You should see `0.44.0` printed to the console.
+The version number `0.44.0` is output to the console.

 ## Configuration